Walcott Covered Bridge

 Bracken County has also been an important site for education.
 The Augusta College, established in 1822, was one of the earliest institutions of higher learning in the state.
 Today, the county is primarily rural, with a population centered around the towns of Augusta and Brooksville.
 Bracken County remains proud of its history and continues to preserve its heritage through various cultural and historical institutions.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Bracken County, Kentucky.
+This timeline provides a condensed summary of the historical journey of Bracken County, Kentucky.

 • 1786: Bracken County is established by the Virginia General Assembly.